By: Author John Cunningham. Published: 2020/12/21 at 1:03 pm

-With the correct cable identified, locate the outer cables anchor point on the handlebar.
-The winged tab is the most common type anchor, however, some may be fastened with a bolt.
+With the correct cable identified, locate the outer cable anchor point on the handlebar.
+The winged tab is the most common type of anchor.
+However, some may be fastened with a bolt.
 To release the winged type, use pliers to press on the wings and pull the outer cable free.

 (This fastener also doubles as the cable adjuster)

 Unhook Bail Lever – For bail lever-type drive control, squeeze either side of the drive bail lever to unhook (most types).

 Now, we’ll need to tilt the mower on its side.
 But there’s an incorrect way to turn your mower over; getting this wrong will cause hard or no starting and lots of white smoke.
 The correct way to turn your mower over is always with the air filter side facing skyward.

 The transmission cable end fitting is the most challenging part of this repair; you’ll need patience and tenacity, but you can do it.
 Real estate is tight, and if you have Shrek hands, you’ll need to dig deep.
 The outer transmission cable is anchored at the transmission, usually with a plastic winged connector, and the inner braided cable hooks into the transmission lever arm.

 To release the cable, first, release the outer by pressing the plastic winged tabs and pulling free.
 Now, you’ll need to unhook the braided cable from the transmission arm.